apocalypticartcollective/eft/_posts/2025-02-02-Abrasion-One.md

 Yet her very presence in this place told a different story.
 Her rough canvas coat and coveralls gave the impression she'd been carved out of a tree trunk.
 To an observer, she would display an indifferent determinism that was mostly empty of thought, mostly free of prejudice -- almost inanimate, elemental.
 Only, not harmless: like the crust of a planet, her costume was only a thin shell after all, barely binding her volcanic interior.

 When it came to it, she herself would choose to believe she was nothing more than an inconsequential relic, though her dreams were closer to the truth.
 Next to what remained of this ruined world, she was royalty, clothed with the sun.
 But dreams and appearances were two sides of the same flipping coin; would she be the head or the tail?
 Would her destiny be measured along dimensions apocalyptic or geologic?
 Maybe both.
-After all, it was Common Knowledge that inside her was the power to change everything, as well as the growing threat of an authentic, end-times catastrophe if ever she came in contact with anything of real value.
+After all, it was Common Knowledge that inside her was a power to change everything, as well as a growing threat of an authentic, end-times catastrophe if ever she came in contact with anything of real value.

 She was, in fact, the planet's last Act of God, waiting to happen.